senecajs/seneca-transport/README.md

 The last field <code>f2rv..</code> is the internal identifier of the action function that acts on the message.
 On the client side, there is no action function, and this is indicated by the <code>CLIENT</code>
 marker.
-If you'd like to match up action function identifier to message executions, add a log filter to see them:
+If you'd like to match up the action function identifier to message executions, add a log filter to see them:

 ```sh